ONLYOFFICE/docspace-api-sdk-javascript/docs/SettingsCommonSettingsApi.md

-# Api.SettingsCommonSettingsApi
+# DocspaceApiTypescript.SettingsCommonSettingsApi

-All URIs are relative to *http://http:*
+All URIs are relative to *http://localhost:8092*

 Method | HTTP request | Description
 ------------- | ------------- | -------------